 Historical development, Food as a substrate for microbes- classification of foods, chemistry of microbial food spoilage.
 Microbes important to food microbiology- molds, yeasts, bacteria, viruses, and protozoa.
-Factors affecting the growth and survival of microorganisms in foods: Intrinsic,

-Extrinsic.

-Microflora associated with milk and milk products and their importance, contamination of raw milk and their relative importance in influencing the quality of milk during production, collection, transportation, and storage.
+Factors affecting the growth and survival of microorganisms in foods: Intrinsic, Extrinsic.
+Microflora associated with milk and milk products and their importance, Importance of somatic cell counts in milk, Sources of microbial contamination of raw milk and their relative importance in influencing the quality of milk during production, collection, transportation, and storage.